-Engagement through our Community Action Relief and Empowerment (CARE) Program.
+Engagement through our Community Action Relief and Empowerment (CARE) Programme

-Bank One remained engaged in 2023 towards its communities through its Community Action Relief and Empowerment (CARE) program.
+In 2023, Bank One remained engaged towards its communities, through its Community Action Relief and Empowerment (CARE) programme.

 The CARE framework aims at strengthening and maintaining long-term relationships with its communities, while providing opportunities to the Bank's team members to participate in CSR activities focusing on financial inclusion, education and sustainable development.